jesperancinha/jeorg-spring-master-test-drives/car-parts/Readme.md

 What's important is there there no other method request possibilities such as a PUT request possibility.
 Even for a change log we still send a POST.
 I do not know why a POST is warranted for a change log, but as decribed in the documentation, it has to be a POST.

+### Goal 3 - The @Transactional annotation

+The `@Transactional` annotation uses AOP proxies in order to create point-cuts for the target methods.
+Methods are run, this way within a transaction.
+There are several configurable params for this.
+They are `transactionManager` which is the `value`, `propagation`, `isolation`, `timeout`, `readOnly`, `rollbackFor`, `noRollbackFor`, `rollbackForClassName`, `noRollbackForClassName`.

+In our module, we see that it is difficult to simulate a database timout since we are working with an [H2](https://www.h2database.com/html/main.html) database.
+However,if we reduce the `timeout` to a minimum of 1 millisecond, then can see this `@Transactional` property in action, allowing us to test a multitude of variants.

+In our case, we will test two distinct aspects of `@Transactional`:

+1. Timeout configuration in nested transactions.
+Test methods are `createPart` and `createPartTimeout`
+2. Calling inner methods annotated with the transactional annotation.
+Test methods are `createPartExtra` and `createPartMix`

+If we run the unit tests we see that the Parent `@Transactional` on a class level, does not override the methods annotated with the same annotation.
+Instead, the opposite is true.
+The methods annotated with `@Transactional`, do override the `timeout` property.
+This means that, when we invoke the any method without any annotation, it will inherit the class timeout.
+In this case, it is 1ms, which, given that it is such a small figure, it will imediatelly timeout.

+For point two we see that when we call the inner methods, we are no longer within the CGLIB proxy.
+Instead, calling the inner metho, will just call the method as if it had no annotation on it.
+In this case, the proxy isn't called.

 ---

 ## Technologies used